odyildiz/tonedoku/tasks/progress.md

 ## Project Status

-**Status**: ✅ Complete
+**MVP Status**: ✅ Complete
 **Build**: Successful (491.70 kB, gzip: 139.56 kB) **Server**: Ready for deployment

-All core features, polish tasks, and settings/storage have been completed.
+All core MVP features, polish tasks, and settings/storage have been completed.
 The app is fully functional, responsive, and optimized for production use across all devices.

-User preferences now persist across sessions with local storage integration.
+**Enhanced Features**: 🚧 In Progress
+- Task 12: Note Notation Setting ✅ Complete
+- Task 13: Mixed Practice Screen (Pending)